Kajuraedrwin/alx-system_engineering-devops/0x00-shell_basics/README.md

- Script to print the absolute path name of the current working directory
+# Script to print the absolute path name of the current working directory
 #!/bin/bash
-pwd
+echo $(pwd)